3-manifolds/SnapPy/doc_src/index.rst

 News
 ============

+* Version 2.7 (July 2019): New features include:

+  - `Verified computations <verify.html>`_:  performance improvements by switching to the Krawczyk test

 * Version 2.6.1 (August 2018): New features include:

   - Support for SageMath 8.3, Python 3.7, and macOS Mojave.